Republic of Singapore Navy: Missile gunboats

 The Sea Wolf-class missile gunboats were acquired in 1968 and based on the TNC 45 design from Fredrich Lürssen Werft.
-The first two gunboats—RSS Sea Wolf and RSS Sea Lion—were constructed in West Germany in 1972, while the remaining four were constructed locally by Singapore Shipbuilding and Engineering, with all six ships being commissioned by 1976.
+The first two gunboats—RSS Sea Wolf and RSS Sea Lion—were constructed in West Germany in 1972, while the remaining four - RSS Sea Dragon, RSS Sea Tiger, RSS Sea Hawk and RSS Sea Scorpion - were constructed locally by Singapore Shipbuilding and Engineering, with all six ships being commissioned by 1976.
 The gunboats were initially equipped with Israeli-manufactured anti-ship Gabriel missiles and Bofors guns.
 Sea Wolf fired the first missile by the RSN in March 1972.

 As new technology became available, a number of upgrading programmes were initiated to increase their strike capability and sophistication.
 Between 1986 and 1988, they were upgraded to launch Boeing Harpoon (SSM) surface-to-surface missiles, and in 1994, the Bofors gun was replaced with Mistral surface-to-air (SAM) missiles.
 The continuous upgrades to the gunboats' armaments and sensors made them regarded as being at the forefront of naval warfare technology between the 1980s and 1990s.

 The gunboats engaged in numerous exercises with foreign navies and visited many port of calls throughout their lifespan.
 On 13 May 2008, all six gunboats were retired at a sunset decommissioning ceremony held at Changi Naval Base following 33 years of service.